2019–20 College Football Playoff: Selection and teams

+The selection committee members are chosen by the CFP's management committee, (Note: The management committee consists of the commissioners of the ten FBS conferences and the athletic director of Notre Dame, an FBS independent.) which also appoints the selection committee chair.
+Members serve three-year terms and are not eligible for reappointment, except under select circumstances.
+(Note: Selection committee members may exceed the three-year limit if they are appointed to chair the committee during their third and final year, or if they are first appointed to finish another member's incomplete term.)
 The 2019–20 CFP selection committee was chaired by Oregon athletic director Rob Mullens.
 Its other members were Iowa athletic director Gary Barta, former Virginia Tech head coach Frank Beamer, former The Arizona Republic reporter Paola Boivin, Oklahoma athletic director Joe Castiglione, former head coach Ken Hatfield, Robert Morris University president Christopher B. Howard, former NFL player Ronnie Lott, Arkansas State athletic director Terry Mohajir, USA Football chairman and former Army chief of staff Ray Odierno, former Texas A&M head coach R. C. Slocum, Georgia Tech athletic director Todd Stansbury, and Florida athletic director Scott Stricklin.

 The first CFP rankings of the season were released on November 5, 2019.
 Ohio State from the Big Ten Conference led the poll, followed by No. 2 LSU and No. 3 Alabama from the Southeastern Conference (SEC) followed.
 The Big Ten was also represented by No. 4 Penn State; No. 5 Clemson from the Atlantic Coast Conference (ACC) and No. 6 Georgia, from the SEC, rounded out the top six.
 The ensuing week's games saw two top-six teams lose: No. 2 LSU defeated No. 3 Alabama, 46–41, and No. 4 Penn State suffered an upset loss at No. 17 Minnesota.
-As a result of their losses, Alabama dropped to No. 5 and Penn State to No. 9; LSU jumped Ohio State for the No. 1 spot despite Ohio State's 59-point win over unranked Maryland the week prior.
+As a result of their losses, Alabama dropped to No. 5 and Penn State to No. 9; LSU jumped Ohio State for the No. 1 spot despite the latter's 59-point win over unranked Maryland the week prior.
 After rising to No. 8, Minnesota lost to No. 20 Iowa the next week, dropping them down to No. 10, though the top seven remained the same in the November 19 rankings.
 The slate of games played on November 23 included a win by No. 2 Ohio State over No. 8 Penn State and an upset loss by No. 6 Oregon to unranked Arizona State, causing minor changes in the following rankings: Ohio State returned to the No. 1 spot and Utah replaced Oregon at No. 6.
 A missed field goal by Alabama's Joseph Bulovas ended the team's final possession in their Iron Bowl rivalry game at No. 15 Auburn, sealing a three-point loss that "wiped away the ...
 Crimson Tide's playoff hopes" according to ESPN.
 Alabama dropped to No. 12 in the penultimate rankings—the Associated Press similarly reported that the team was certain to miss the playoff for the first time since the CFP's establishment.